dictybase-docker/migration-data-import/README.md

 # Data manager
-This is a source repository for [docker](http://docker.io) image to run all data import tasks for dictybase overhaul project.
+This is a source repository for [docker](http://docker.io) image to run all data import tasks of dictybase overhaul project.

 ## Usage